 Red, Red, and More Red

 I set up my Hallmark Polar Express Santa that’s been under my tree since my children were very small.
-This year, he’s sitting on a little, red, 75-year-old chair that was my dad’s as a child.
+This year, he’s sitting on a little, red, 75-year-old antique chair that was my dad’s as a child.

 Once I had Santa there, I decided the tree was begging for a red/white theme, and I remembered a plastic tote of all red vintage glass ornaments that I brought home from my mom’s Christmas stash.

-I love that the box is made from wood from my parents’ house, and the tree displays my mom’s ornaments and is accented by my dad’s baby chair.
+I love that the tree box is made from wood from my parents’ house, and the tree displays my mom’s ornaments and is accented by my dad’s baby chair.